 If you think you have a more serious leak or problem, please contact a plumbing professional.
 Or, if you’re a renter, be sure to report any suspected leaks to your landlord or property manager.

 If you do not have aerators on your faucet, you may be using more water than you need!
 These small devices help make an existing faucet more efficient by adjusting the water flow.
 Aerators attach to the spout of the faucet and mix air and water to provide a smooth flow of water without sacrificing performance.
 We can provide customers with free efficient faucet aerators, available for pick-up at the customer service office or by participating in a free in-home Water Wise Evaluation.

-The United States Environmental Protection Agency (EPA) has partnered with manufacturers to make it easier to identify water efficient fixtures and devices that meet performance standards.
-Look for products with the WaterSense ® logo at a hardware store near you to save money and water!
+The United States Environmental Protection Agency has partnered with manufacturers to make it easier to identify water efficient fixtures, just look for products with the WaterSense® logo to save money and water!